NajiElKotob/CompTIA-Data-Plus/README.md

 ### Explain master data management (MDM) concepts
 #### Processes
 * A **data dictionary** is a centralized repository of information about data, such as its meaning, relationships to other data, origin, usage, and format.
 It serves as a catalog or a guide to understanding what data is in a system, how it is organized, and how it is used.
+* **"Standardization of data field names"** is a data management practice that involves creating a consistent format for naming data fields across a database or a collection of datasets.
+It ensures that the same type of information is always referred to by the same name and format.
+For example, one dataset might use "DOB" as a field name to indicate a person's date of birth, while another dataset might use "BirthDate".
+Standardizing these field names across all datasets might involve deciding to always use "DateOfBirth" for this information.
+This makes it immediately clear what information is contained in that field, regardless of which dataset you're looking at.

 -----